ryangray/buttondown/pandoc_example.md

 Links
 =====

-Remove the underline except on hover.
+Have a subtler dotted underline with hover emphasizing with a solid line.
 When printing, remove all styling and print external URLs after the link text to be useful in a printout.
 There is no filter to not print very long URLs though.

-A link to [Google][].
-A simple link to <http://wikipedia.org>.
+Link text to [Google][].
+An automatic link to <http://wikipedia.org>.

-I haven't figured out how to not redundantly print the URL after a simple link whose link text is the URL.
+I haven't figured out how to not redundantly print the URL after a simple link whose link text is the URL, so maybe that fancy print feature should be moved to an extras CSS file.

 [Google]: http://www.google.com